aws/modern-data-architecture-accelerator/DEPLOYMENT.md

 region=ca-central-1
 ```

-### CAEF Installation
+### Deployment from Locally Cloned Source Code (-l or 'local_mode')

+1. Clone CAEF repo.
+2. Run `npm install` at root of repo.
+3. Run `<repo_path>/bin/caef -l -c <path_to_caef_yaml> <action>`
+   * CAEF will locate modules within the local source code repo instead of NPM installing them
+   * **Note that specifying specific CAEF versions in local_mode is not supported**
+   * See **CAEF Deployment using CLI** for more CLI options.

+### Deployment from Published NPM Packages

 Ensure that your private NPM repo is accessible and contains the appropriate CAEF NPM artifacts.
-If using a localhost based NPM repo (such as Verdaccio), ensure it is running on localhost and updated with the latest CAEF packages from S3.
-(See [PREDEPLOYMENT](PREDEPLOYMENT.md))
+If using a localhost based NPM repo (such as Verdaccio), ensure it is running on localhost and updated with the latest CAEF packages from S3 (See [PREDEPLOYMENT](PREDEPLOYMENT.md)).
+When executed without the `-l` flag, CAEF will attempt to NPM install each CAEF module from NPM repo.

 Install CDK and CAEF, which can be installed from your private NPM repository using: